-Enbrel puts patients at an increased risk of developing serious infections, especially if used in combinations with other drugs that lower your immune system (e.g methotrexate; corticosteroids).
+Enbrel puts patients at an increased risk of developing severe infections, mainly if used in combination with other drugs that lower your immune system (e.g methotrexate; corticosteroids).
 The risk is about 4-5%.

 Infections include active tuberculosis, the reactivation of latent tuberculosis, invasive fungal infections, or other bacterial and viral infections (herpes zoster, hepatitis B).
 If you get an infection you should stop the medication and call your physician immediately.

 How can I decrease and prevent infections?